 Jackson’s invitation to look out for the child in our hearts is buried in the story of the world star who had no childhood.

-The man who in 1964 concluded a dialogue with these words in the episode „Kick The Can“ opened up a whole new world with them.
-7
+The man who concluded in 1962 a dialogue with these words in the episode „Kick The Can“ opened up a whole new world with them.

 Jackson told the world and they all thought of a cartoon character in green tights.